 Since its opening on 27 March this year, Dosan Bunsik has already got its reputation.
 It was like a must-try place among the locals in Seoul, especially young couples and friend groups.
 Even though it hadn’t been over a month since its launch (my visit was in April haha), seriously long queues were before me from the early morning.

 Dosan Bunsik has a slogan of ‘New Bunsik Wave’, and you will be able to find why and how from the continuing review below.
-Bunsik, by the way, means a type of street food/snacky meal a lot of Koreans have, especially after school as teenagers.
+Bunsik, by the way, means a type of street food/snacky meal a lot of Koreans has, especially after school as teenagers.
 Typical examples include tteokbokki and sundae (pronounced as soon-dae),

 Donsan Bunsik is in the Cheongdam area, known as one of the expensive places in Gangnam (south of the Han river).
 It can be a bit tricky to go without a car or being familiar with buses.
 I was dropped off by car on the way and used a bus afterwards.
 On the main road side of the same block was a Shake Shack branch and you can see this restaurant.
 It’ll be easy to find thanks to a lot of people waiting outside.
 (Note: Dosan Bunsik opened its 2nd branch in Garosu-gil in August!)

 As I said, we planned to meet 20 minutes before it opened; we could have waited much longer had we been just a few minutes late.
 As my friend arrived before me she joined the existing queue.
 Fortunately, we were the last customers who got a table as the restaurant’s first round!
-It could have been another 50 minute-long waiting on top of 20 minutes of queueing we had already spent.
+It could have been another 50 minute-long waiting on top of the 20 minutes of queueing we had already spent.
 Lots of young couples and ladies were the main visitors.

 Tip: be there at least 20~30 minutes before opening to be served at the very first round.